NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Results Availability* | Immediately after first incoming SYN packet.                                                                                                                                                                                                                       |
 | *Accuracy*             | 100%                                                                                                                                                                                                                                                               |

+Recently, I [published an API](https://incolumitas.com/pages/Datacenter-IP-API/) that allows to check whether an IP address belongs to a data center IP address range such as Azure, AWS, Digitalocean, Google Cloud Platform and many other cloud providers.

+Those cloud services periodically publish their public IP ranges and if I encounter a connection from such a datacenter IP address, I almost immediately know that this IP address does not belong to a normal Internet user.
+If the IP address behaves badly, I throttle it fast.

+By using services such as [ipinfo.io](https://ipinfo.io/), I can assign a quality ranking to each IP address.
+An IP address from an ISP such as Deutsche Telekom or Comcast surely is more trustworthy than a IP address belonging to Digitalocean.

 ## 6. DNS Leak Test

 | Test Property          | Test Property Value                                                                                                                                                                     |